lambdaclass/lambdaworks_stark_platinum/docs/src/cairo/execution_trace.md

 Each letter from A to G represents some subsection of columns, and the number specifies how many columns correspond to that subsection.

+#### Columns
+##### Section A - Flags
+The flags section **A** corresponds to the 16 bits that represent the configuration of the `dst_reg`, `op0_reg`, `op1_src`, `res_logic`, `pc_update`, `ap_update` and `opcode` flags, as well as the zero flag.
+So there is one column for each bit of the flags decomposition.

+##### Section C - Temporary memory pointers
-The pointers (section **C**) and the column `pc` from section **D**, are the most trivial.
-For each step of the register states, the corresponding values are added to the columns, which are pointers to some memory cell in the VM memory.
+The two columns in this section, as well as the `pc` column from section **D**, are the most trivial.
+For each step of the register states, the corresponding values are added to the columns, which are pointers to some memory cell in the VM's memory.

-The `inst` column, is obtained by fetching in memory the value stored at pointer `pc`, which corresponds to a 63 bit Cairo instruction.
+##### Section D - Memory addresses
+As already mentioned, the first column of this section, `pc`, is trivially obtained from the register states for each cycle.
+The memory addresses stored in this column hold the program instructions that were executed.
 Pretty much all the other columns, with the exception of the derived (section **G**), are obtained from the instruction decoding at each cycle of the program execution.

 Structure of the 63-bit that form the first word of each instruction:
 ```